 Are You Bilingual?

-Turn your language skills into an exciting new medical, legal or business career with a certificate in Spanish-English Translation from the University of Arizona.
+Turn your language skills into an exciting new medical, legal or business career with a non-credit professional development certificate in Spanish-English Translation from the University of Arizona.

 Why translation?
 According to the Bureau of Labor Statistics: